 If you’re into skiing and snowboarding Bromley Mountain and Stratton Mountain Resort are located a 15 or 30 minute drive away.
 Both mountains have unique offerings.
-Bromley is small scale and great for those learning how to ski and road.
+Bromley is small-scale and great for those learning how to ski and road.
 Stratton is bigger, more commercial, and is better suited for those who have experience.
 Based on how close these mountain resorts are to town makes Manchester an ideal spot for New England winter getaways.

-There’s something for everyone in the seaside city of Portsmouth, New Hampshire as there’s something for everyone.
+One of the best winter vacation spots in New England seaside city of Portsmouth, New Hampshire as there’s something for everyone.
 Portsmouth is home to about 21,000 residents, but it offers a lot to see and do.
 Given that it’s only one hour north of Boston and one hour south of Portland, Maine, it makes for both the perfect Boston day trip or longer city escape.

 Market Square is the center of Portsmouth’s action.
 Branching out from the square are narrow streets lined with buildings representing a mix of architecture including Colonial, Federalist and Neo-classical – some even date back to the 17th century.

 The winter is a great time to wander the streets and browse the city’s many gift shops, bookstores and art galleries.
 Portsmouth is home to the USS Albacore, a retired U.S. Navy submarine, and the Strawbery Banke Museum, which recreates what life was like in Portsmouth from 1695 to 1950.